WHO WE ARE

 Special Initiatives Manager

 Michele serves as Special Initiatives Manager for the Institute for Responsive Government.
 Previously, she spent several years as a research consultant in the voting rights world – providing research on all kinds of topics relating to election policies and assisting policy experts understand the lay of the land.
 Prior to that, Michele worked as a historical researcher, and as a state archivist.
 Michele has a degree in history from the University of Wisconsin-Madison.
-She grew up in Milwaukee, Wisconsin and now lives in Seattle.
+She grew up in Milwaukee, Wisconsin and now lives in Chicago.

 Marisa Bremer